Azure-Samples/azure-iot-starter-kits/seeed/2-image-classifier/README.md

 Now get the code and open the solution in VS Code:

 `git clone git@github.com:Azure-Samples/azure-iot-starter-kits.git`

 `cd azure-iot-starter-kits/seeed/2-image-classifier`

 `code .`

 **NOTE**: You will find multiple subdirectories in the cloned repository, each of which contains code for a different Azure IoT Edge project.
 This document describes how to use the code in the `2-image-classifier` directory.
 For information about the other projects, see [Hands-on Azure IoT Edge](../README.md).

 ## (OPTIONAL) Deploy pre-built modules to your device

-You can deploy pre-built modules (built from the code in this project) to your device by following the steps here: [Deploy pre-built modules](/common/deploy-prebuilt-modules.md).
+You can deploy pre-built modules (built from the code in this project) to your device by following the steps here: [Deploy Modules](../DEPLOY-MODULES.md).
 (If you completed the `1-temperature-sensor` project, you've already deployed pre-built modules.
 In the next section below, you'll make code changes, build and push containers to your own registry, and deploy those.)

 After a few minutes, you should start seeing output on the OLED display similar to this: